All Products

 Usage notes

-• If the Database Type of the source database is MySQL or PolarDB for MySQL, tables in the source database without primary keys or UNIQUE constraints are temporarily locked during synchronization.
+When the source Database Type is MySQL or PolarDB for MySQL, tables without primary keys or UNIQUE constraints are temporarily locked during synchronization.

-• For a remote sync task, the Enable Exactly-Once Write setting defaults to the configuration of the forward sync task and cannot be changed.
+For a remote sync task, the Enable Exactly-Once Write setting defaults to the configuration of the forward sync task and cannot be changed.

-• If you are using the previous version of the configuration page, proceed to the Configure Objects and Advanced Settings step.
+If you are using the previous version of the configuration page, go to the Configure Objects and Advanced Settings step instead.
+For configuration instructions, see Overview of synchronization solutions.

 2. Set Enable Exactly-Once Write to Yes.

-3. Complete the remaining configuration as needed.
+3. Complete the remaining configuration.